serenaives/comp0034-cw1-i-serenaives/visualisation design/visualisation_design.md

 giving students the opportunity to familiarise themselves with various data types.

 The application targets ambitious students eager to learn and willing to explore the syllabus content in their own time.
-The intended target audience also has at least a mild interest in meteorites, as the core idea is that giving students the opportunity to apply the tools they have been taught in the classroom to learn about a topic of personal interest will encourage further engagement and an improved understanding of the syllabus content.
+The intended target audience also has a significant interest in meteorites, as the core idea is that giving students the opportunity to apply the tools they have been taught in the classroom to learn about a topic of personal interest will encourage further engagement and an improved understanding of the syllabus content.
 The application is open-source in the interest of widening equal access to educational resources.